-The degree concentration in Health Policy and Management prepares students for careers in public health policy and healthcare management.
-This concentration provides the student core competencies in management, strategic planning, marketing, human resource management and motivation.
+This degree concentration prepares students for careers in public health policy and healthcare management.
+This concentration provides the student with core competencies in management, strategic planning, marketing, human resource management and motivation.
 Students evaluate the role of governmental institutions in the policy process; examine policy models; and learn how health policy in the United States is uniquely different from that of other countries.
 Financial aspects of health care are offered to those in the discipline that plan to be future managers.
 Social and legal principles impacting healthcare delivery in the United States are other core components.

-Applicants must be admitted to both the Division of Graduate Studies and the MPH Program.
+Applicants must be admitted to both the Division of

+Graduate Studies and the MPH Program.
 To facilitate determination of admissions into the MPH Program, applicants must send materials to both the Division of Graduate Studies and the MPH Program.
-Applications may be found on-line with the Division of Graduate Studies and the various programs in the School of Health Sciences.
+Applications may be found on-line with the Division of Graduate Studies and the various programs in the School of Public Health (Initiative).
 Applicants will be admitted twice a year during the Fall and Spring semester.
 This information must be sent to the program: